umbrella-project/umbrella/README.md

 # What is Umbrella?

-Umbrella is a unified software defined development framework that provide  a new set of APIs for implementing of SDN applications, keeping the abstractions independent of the Northbound APIs used by specific SDN controllers.
+Umbrella is a unified software defined development framework that provides  a new set of APIs for implementing of SDN applications, keeping the abstractions independent of the Northbound APIs used by specific SDN controllers.
 The main design goals are:

 * Design and implement a development framework that provides a new set of abstractions for SDN applications, keeping the abstractions independent of the NB APIs used by specific SDN controllers.